 - Tell your medical care providers as much as you can about the accident, the mechanism of injury, all of the places on your body that you are experiencing pain, limited range of motion, or other symptoms related to your injuries.
 The medical records will not have the details if you don’t provide them.
 When the insurance company reviews the records after the fact, they will reference the medical records and will not believe your claims to have had greater injuries than are documented.

 - Keep as many of your medical bills and medical records as you’re able to collect.
 Medical bills and records are important and can provide valuable information to look back on during your case and in the future.

-- Call Mann, Wyatt & Tanksley of Topeka for an initial consultation and review of your case at no cost.
+- Call Mann Wyatt Tanksley Injury Attorneys of Topeka for an initial consultation and review of your case at no cost.
 Between the lawyers in our firm we have handled thousands of cases over the years of practice, and now we only handle injury cases.
 We will give you an honest evaluation of your case based on our knowledge and experience.